Leonard Grunstein: Banking

 Grunstein founded the New York Federal Savings Bank in 1990 and the Metropolitan National Bank in 1999, serving as chairman of the board.
 He later served as chairman of the board of the Israel Discount Bank of New York from 2006 to 2007.

 Healthcare

 In 2003, Integrated Health Services Inc., an operator of nursing homes, long-term acute care hospitals and other ancillary healthcare businesses, was acquired by Abe Briarwood Corp. with financial sponsorship from Cammeby's International Ltd., a real estate investment firm that Grunstein advised.
-Thereafter, in 2004, Grunstein was involved in a second nursing home company acquisition of Mariner Health Care, Inc. Several years later, a lawsuit sprang up involving parties in that transaction.
-Grunstein agreed that during his extensive civil depositions in the case, he made a false statement and pleaded guilty to a misdemeanor perjury charge.
-The lawsuit was ultimately settled.
-In 2005, Grunstein was involved in the acquisition of the publicly traded Beverly Enterprises, Inc., a large operator of nursing homes and other ancillary healthcare businesses.
+Thereafter, in 2004, Grunstein was involved in a second nursing home company acquisition of Mariner Health Care, Inc. In 2005, Grunstein was involved in the acquisition of the publicly traded Beverly Enterprises, Inc., a large operator of nursing homes and other ancillary healthcare businesses.

 Philanthropy

 In 2001, Grunstein founded Project EZRAH, a non-profit organization based in Bergen County, New Jersey.
 EZRAH aids families suffering from the hardships of unemployment, offering job search help, financial aid and emotional support.
 Grunstein has served as Chairman since its founding.
 Grunstein has also served on the boards of several other non-profit organizations, including the American Friends of the Jerusalem College of Technology and the Genesis Jerusalem Institute.
 He is also on the Board of the Revel Graduate School at Yeshiva University.